Exemplary Cases Title

 Exemplary cases content

-Attorneys at Caldwell Cassady & Curry have litigated and tried cases involving a broad range of technology, including electronics, computer science and architecture, signal processing, telecommunications, medical devices, and oilfield technology.
+Attorneys at Caldwell Cassady & Curry have litigated and tried cases involving a broad range of intellectual property and business disputes.
+The firm’s patent infringement cases have covered a variety of technologies, including electronics, computer science and architecture, signal processing, telecommunications, medical devices, and oilfield technology.
 In preparing these cases for claim construction and trial, our attorneys not only work closely with leading experts but also draw upon their own science and engineering backgrounds.